erikvanmechelen/wind/manuscript/fundamentals.md

 A unit may retreat to any adjacent territory that is both unoccupied and where there were also no bounces that season.
 The unit may also be immediately disbanded (removed from the board).

 There is no negotiation during retreat phases.
+If retreats for more than one player are to be made, this must be written down (in face-to-face games) or happens without press.

 If two or more units choose to retreat to the same territory, they are both/all removed from the board.

+In a Fall season, it can be useful to disband a dislodged unit and rebuild a new fleet or army in a home center.

+If you are unable to rebuild, retreating to an open territory lets you analyze the board and make the proper disband during the Winter adjustments phase.